google/cel-spec/doc/langdef.md

 Boolean, string, and bytes types have identical ranges and are converted without error.

+Protocol buffer enum values are converted to the corresponding `int` value.
+Protocol buffer enum fields can accept any signed 32-bit number, values outside that range will raise an error.

 Repeated fields are converted to CEL lists of converted values, preserving the order.
 In the other direction, the CEL list elements must be of the right type